-- Recruitment processes through our newly launched TRAC website.
-This is greatly helping us to work towards enhancing inclusive recruitment within the Trust. - We use the national job evaluation scheme for all staff on agenda for change terms and conditions of employment.
+- Recruitment processes through our TRAC website.
+This is greatly helping us to work towards enhancing inclusive recruitment within the Trust.
+A new action for 2025 is to create an inclusive recruitment guide for our recruiting managers that will sit as an appendix to the Trust's recruitment and selection training. - We use the national job evaluation scheme for all staff on agenda for change terms and conditions of employment.
 This makes sure all non-medical jobs are measured against the same criteria and weighting of job elements is consistent.
-Medical staff have national terms and conditions of service and pay arrangements (see section 6 below: Equal pay for work of equal value). - An agreed, standard process is in place for consultant job planning to ensure it is bias free. - A range of family friendly policies, including for maternity, paternity, shared parental leave, and flexible working that help support work/life balance for women and men. - Clinical Excellence Awards are made based on national guidance set out by the Advisory Committee on Clinical Excellence Awards.
+Medical staff have national terms and conditions of service and pay arrangements (see section 6 below: Equal pay for work of equal value). - An agreed, standard process is in place for consultant job planning to ensure it is bias free. - A range of family friendly policies, including for maternity, paternity, shared parental leave, and flexible working that help support work/life balance for women and men.
+We have committed to strengthening the knowledge and promotion of our family friendly policies, both internally and externally, as well as developing clearer principles for managers and staff to support and engage with flexible ways of working. - Clinical Excellence Awards are made based on national guidance set out by the Advisory Committee on Clinical Excellence Awards.
 An internal process is in place to monitor the distribution of awards.